Zahra-Asghari/Zahra-Asghari.github.io/_pages/Certificates.md

 permalink: /Certificates/
 author_profile: true
 ---
-<p align="justify">I have completed several courses on Coursera, where I successfully completed multiple projects assigned for each course.
+<p align="justify">I have completed several courses on Coursera, and I completed multiple projects assigned for each course.
 By undertaking these projects, I have gained valuable experience in various applications.
 I am well-prepared to tackle larger projects in different domains.
-Here I would like to highlight this aspect and present my accomplishments.</p>
+Here, I would like to highlight this aspect and present my accomplishments.</p>

 <a href="https://www.coursera.org/account/accomplishments/verify/5J9RZFLT75NN">**Data Analysis with Python**</a>
 <br/><img src='/images/DA.jpeg' width="900" height="350">